People use phosphate salts for medicine. Be careful not to confuse phosphate salts with substances such as organophosphates, which are very poisonous.

 - Indigestion (dyspepsia).
 Aluminum phosphate and calcium phosphate are FDA-permitted ingredients used in antacids.

 - High levels of calcium in the blood (hypercalcemia).
 Taking phosphate salt (except calcium phosphate) by mouth is likely effective for treating high levels of calcium in the blood.
 But intravenous phosphate salts should not be used.

 Insufficient Evidence for

 - Athletic performance.
 Some early research shows that taking sodium phosphate by mouth for 6 days before high-intensity cycling or sprinting can improve athletic performance.
 But other early research shows no benefit.
 More studies are needed in larger groups of people to see is sodium phosphate is really beneficial.
 Taking other phosphate salts such as calcium phosphate or potassium phosphate doesn't improve running or cycling performance.

-- Diabetes complication (diabetic ketoacidosis).
+- A life-threatening complication of diabetes (diabetic ketoacidosis).
 Early research shows that giving potassium phosphate intravenously (by IV) does not improve a diabetes complication in which the body produces too many blood acids called ketones.
 People with this condition should only be given phosphates if they have low phosphate levels.

-- Osteoporosis.
+- Weak and brittle bones (osteoporosis).
 Research shows that taking calcium phosphate by mouth helps improve bone density of the hip and lower spine in women with osteoporosis.
 But it doesn't work better than other sources of calcium, such as calcium carbonate.

-- Complications that occur upon eating in people who were previously starving (refeeding syndrome).
+- A serious condition that can occur upon eating in people who were previously starving (refeeding syndrome).
 Early research shows that giving sodium and potassium phosphate intravenously (by IV) over 24 hours prevents refeeding syndrome when restarting nutrition in people who are severely malnourished or starved.

 - Sensitive teeth.